 According to Paul, the sensors used on RV holding tanks are not an exact science.
 Many things can affect sensor readings including how level your camper is.
 For the black tank, human waste and toilet tissue can accumulate on the sensor and give a false reading.

-ABOVE: We observed holding tanks get installed at Lance Campers last summer
+Above: We observed holding tanks getting installed at Lance Campers last summer

 This is why it’s important to regularly clean your black tank with a black tank flush connection or toilet wand.

 If you just dumped your tanks but the black tank is still reading full, it’s time to clean your black tank.
 For this cleaning, Thetford has an excellent product called Level Gauge Cleaner.
 Other manufacturers produce similar products.

 As we’re learning through our Ask The Expert series, there is a short but critical list of truck camper components and systems that need to be cared for and maintained if a camper is to be kept in good working condition.
 With this article, we add holding tanks to our list that now includes electrical systems, camper jacks, propane systems, cassette toilets, and camper seals.